 Trevor Richen grew up in Portland in the food world.
 His great grandfather owned Griffin’s, a 1970s “cafeteria” in downtown Portland, where his parents and extended family worked before Trevor was born.
-The prep cook/dietary aide considers himself a foodie.
+The Rose Schnitzer Manor Assisted Living server considers himself a foodie.

 “I like everything,” said Trevor, wearing one of his stylin’ baseball hats and duds after a shift.
 “I’m a sucker for pizza, but I also love branching out.
 I love Mexican food, Thai, Chinese.
 And I like to cook.”